Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Training your first DLC Model /index.md

 ## Step 4: Analyze all your videos
 If everything went according to plan, you now have your very own machine learning model trained to recognize the markers you defined during the manual labeling process.
 As mentioned before, it is advisable to evaluate and refine your model until you reach the precision you need, but for a first impression of how DeepLabCut works, whatever model you trained should work for now.

 You could continue working in google colab for the next part, but the GPU is no longer needed.
-Therefore we are going to download the project folder to our local machine, change the path directory in the config file back, and start DeepLabCut again.
-You have to lead the existent config.yaml file instead of creating a new project, and jump through the taps to analyze your videos, filter coordinate predictions, create trajectory plots and create labeled output videos.
+We are therefore going to download the project folder to our local machine, change the path directory in the config file back, and start DeepLabCut again.
+You have to load the existent config.yaml file instead of creating a new project, and jump through the taps to analyze your videos, filter coordinate predictions, create trajectory plots and create labeled output videos.
 You can even export your model and skip step 2 and 3 in all your future projects.

 This is one of the labeled videos analyzed with the model trained above, reading the clock on a castle tower:
 {{< youtube id="flcPC6wStn8" autoplay="true" >}}